Content Harmony SEO Content Optimization Tool Review 2026: Is It Worth It?

 How to use it (quick SOP)

 1. Start with intent and SERP format.
-Decide what kind of page you’re building and what “good” looks like.
+Decide what kind of page you’re building and what good looks like in the search results.

-2. Pull only the subtopics that are truly required to satisfy intent.
+2. Pull only the subtopics that are truly required to satisfy intent and support the target keyword.

 3. Choose a handful of questions that deserve real answers, then map them to sections.